-The Science Data Processing Segment (SDPS) performs information management and data archiving and distribution at each DAAC location.
-Each DAAC performs these functions using a combination of standard capabilities provided by the ESDIS Project and hardware and software specific to the DAAC.
-Special SDPS hardware and software, known as the EOSDIS Core System (ECS), was developed to support the high ingest rates of the EOS instruments.
-ECS currently resides and operates at three DAACs: the Atmospheric Science Data Center (ASDC) at NASA's Langley Research Center (LaRC), the Land Processes Distributed Active Archive Center (LP DAAC) and the National Snow and Ice Data Center (NSIDC) DAAC.
-Data products are processed by the Science Investigator-led Processing Systems (SIPSs) or, in a few cases, by systems interfacing with the SDPS at the DAACs.
+NASA's Science Data Processing Segment (SDPS) performs information management and data archiving and distribution at each DAAC location.
+Each DAAC performs these functions using a combination of standard capabilities provided by ESDIS and hardware and software specific to the DAAC.
+Special SDPS hardware and software, known as the EOSDIS Core System (ECS), was developed to support the high ingest rates of EOS instruments.
+ECS currently resides and operates at three DAACs: NASA's Atmospheric Science Data Center (ASDC), Land Processes Distributed Active Archive Center (LP DAAC) and National Snow and Ice Data Center (NSIDC) DAAC.
+Data products are processed by NASA's Science Investigator-led Processing Systems (SIPS) or, in a few cases, by systems interfacing with the SDPS at the DAACs.
 The SDPS at the DAACs ingests the data from the processing systems and archives them.
-The SDPS has interfaces with CMR to provide search and access through CMR clients, for example, the Earthdata Search tool.
+The SDPS has interfaces with CMR to provide search and access through CMR clients, for example, Earthdata Search.
 The SDPS also provides software toolkits to assist instrument teams in their development of product generation software at their Science Computing Facilities (SCFs) to facilitate ingest of the resulting products into SDPS or into DAAC-specific archiving and distribution systems.

 Science Investigator-led Processing Systems (SIPS)